-Target Progress Age: To have at least one member in each age bracket.
-Age Number of Directors Proportion of Board 60 1 20% 45 - 60 3 60% < 45 1 20% The Board has met its member in each age br as there is at least one Gender: Female representation comprises at least 20% of the Board.
-Gender Number of Directors Proportion of Board Male 3 60% Female 2 40% ts gender diversity 0% of the Board. target with 2 female Skills, knowledge and experience: The core competencies of the Board are spread across its members.
-Core Competencies Numb spread across its members.
-Accounting / Finance / Corporate governance experience 60% Industry / Customer-b knowledge experience 60% Business managemen Strategic planning exp 60% The Board has met its skills, knowledge and experience diversity target as the core competencies of the Board is spread across its members.
+Target Progress 5 Age: To have at least one member in each age bracket.
+Age Number Director portion of Board Dracket. > 60 1 20% 45 - 60 3 60% < 45 1 20% The Board has met its member in each age b arget as there is at least one Gender: Female representation comprises at least 20% of the Board.
+Gender Number Director portion of Board Male 3 60% Female 2 40% The Board has met directors comprising 4 with 2 female Skills, knowledge and experience: The core competencies of the Board are spread across its members.
+Core Compet encies Number of Directors Proportion of Board spread across its members.
+Accounting / Finance / Corporate governance experience 3 60% Industry / Cust knowledge experienc 3 60% Business manageme planning experience ent / Strategic 3 60% The Board has met it target as the core cor members.